AguaClara/SWOT/AguaClara Water Treatment Plant Design/Rapid Mix/RM_Intro.md

 $\varepsilon \sim \frac{u^3}{L}$

-The smallest scale at which inertia containing eddies causing mixing is set by the final damping of inertia by viscosity.
+The smallest scale at which inertia containing eddies causes mixing is set by the final damping of inertia by viscosity.
 Turbulence occurs when fluid inertia is too large to be damped by viscosity.
-The ratio of inertia to viscosity is given by the Reynolds number.
+The ratio of inertia to viscosity is given by the Reynolds number, $\rm Re$:

 $${\rm{Re}} = \frac{\bar vD}{\nu}$$
 Flows with high Reynolds numbers are turbulent (inertia dominated) and with low Reynolds are laminar (viscosity dominated).
 The transition Reynolds number is a function of the flow geometry and the velocity and length scale that are used to characterize the flow.
 In all turbulent flows there is a length scale at which inertia finally loses to viscosity.
 The scale where viscosity wins is some multiple of the Kolmogorov length scale, which is defined as: